Entanglement-interference complementarity and experimental demonstration in a superconducting circuit: Acknowledgments

-All codes used in the paper are available from the corresponding authors upon reasonable request.

-\section{ACKNOWLEDGMENTS}
+\section{Acknowledgments}

-We thank Haohua Wang at Zhejiang University for technical support.
-This work was supported by the National Natural Science Foundation of China (Grant No. 11874114, No. 11875108, No. 11934018, No. 11904393, No. 92065114, and U21A20436), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB28000000), and the State Key Development Program for Basic Research of China (Grant No. 2017YFA0304300).
+This work was supported by the National Natural Science Foundation of China (Grant No. 12274080, No. 11875108, No. 11934018, No. 92065114, No. T2121001, No. 12264040, and No. U21A20436), Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0300200), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB28000000), the Key-Area Research and Development Program of Guangdong Province, China (Grant No. 2020B0303030001), Beijing Natural Science Foundation (Grant No. Z200009), and Project from Fuzhou University under (Grant No. JG202001-2, No. 049050011050).

-\section{AUTHOR CONTRIBUTIONS}
+\section{Author Contributions}

-S.-B.Z. conceived the experiment.
-X.-J.H., P.-R.H., and Z.-B.Y. performed the experiment and analyzed the data with the assistance of W.N., Q.-C.W. and K.X.
-H.L. and D.Z. provided the devices used for the experiment.
-S.-B.Z. and Z.-B.Y. wrote the manuscript with feedbacks from all authors.
-All authors contributed to the experimental setup and the measurement and the extensive discussions of the results.
+S.-B.Z. derived the equality and conceived the experiment.
+X.-J.H. and P.-R.H. performed the experiment and analyzed the data, under supervision of Z.-B.Y. and S.-B.Z.
+S.-B.Z., Z.-B.Y., and C.-P.Y. cowrote the manuscript with feedbacks from all authors.
+All authors contributed to interpretation of the observed phenomena and helped to improve presentation of the manuscript.

-\section{COMPETING INTERESTS}
+\section{Competing Interests}

 The authors declare that they have no competing interests.